-Sausage Stuffed Acorn Squash is delicious for a fall dinner idea, and with a filling of Italian sausage, peppers, and cheese this recipe is pretty low in carbs!
+Sausage Stuffed Acorn Squash is delicious for a fall dinner idea, and with a moderate portion size this recipe is surprising low in net carbs!

 Sausage Stuffed Acorn Squash is a recipe that combines my favorite Turkey Italian Sausage with onions, peppers, and cheese, and then stuffs the mixture inside a partly pre-baked acorn squash.
 My infatuation with butternut squash is well-documented on the blog, but is the very first recipe using acorn squash to appear on Kalyn’s Kitchen!

 Visions of this recipe started in August when my sister Val gave me some acorn squash from her garden.
 I enjoyed the flavor, and the shape of acorn squash made me think it was begging to be stuffed with something tasty.
 And although I know winter squash isn’t a super low-carb vegetable in a recipe like this where there’s plenty of low-carb sausage, peppers, and cheese it may be a lower-carb dish than you’d think.